ashugaev/automated-removal-mac-os-screenshots/README.md

-# Setting up automatic screenshots cleanup on Mac OS
+# Setting up automatic screenshots removal on Mac OS
 Stop making a mess on your desktop!